bitwiseshiftleft/factorio-router/README.md

 See TODO.md on the github.
 Some notable todo items:
 * Better graphics
+* Bring manual routers back to the polish level of smart ones, and re-enable them.
 * Localization to languages other than English
-* Integration with K2 (working but needs tests), SE, pY, IR, AB, 248k, EI, etc
+* Integration with K2 and SE (working but needs more testing), pY, IR, AB, 248k, EI, etc
 * Test and polish interactions
 * Allow manual routers to request items when negative instead of positive, in the style of LTN